Sadia - Tucson, Arizona photograph by Jade Beall no reproduction without permission

 Sadia was a founding member of the multimedia world fusion project ‘Equa’ with Stephen W. Tayler (Suzanne Vega, Peter Gabriel, Eric Serra, Bob Geldof, Kate Bush), which was signed to Polygram (Australia) in 1996 and produced the eponymously titled ARIA nominated album ‘Equa’ the same year.

-The Sydney Dance Company has two works in their permanent repertoire, ‘Unwitting Sight’ (1998) and ‘Cradle Song’ (2001) both choreographed by Wakako Asano to music by Equa.
+The Sydney Dance Company under the direction of Graeme Murphy held two works in their permanent repertoire, ‘Unwitting Sight’ (1998) and ‘Cradle Song’ (2001) both choreographed by Wakako Asano to music by Equa.

 In 1996, Sadia also worked on the TUC (Trade Union Congress) ‘Respect: Unite Against Racism’ campaign, producing the single ‘Respect’, which featured dozens of international recording artists.
 The project received national media coverage as well as a commendation from the House of Commons (UK) through the passage of an Early Day Motion (EDM).